-If this is your first introduction to Captain Schwilly (as several musicians and creative entrepreneurs know him as), then I hope you’ll do yourself a favor and follow his leadership not just in growing your community of fans but also in giving back to the community with your service.
+If this is your first introduction to Captain Schwilly (as several musicians and creative entrepreneurs know him as), then I hope you’ll do yourself a favor and follow his leadership.
+Modeling yourself after Carlos will grow your community of fans give back to the community with your service.

 That’s the heart of Carlos Castillo too.
 I share that with him, as do all of the past guests on the DIY Artist Route Podcast.
 Double check what I just said.
 It’s the truth.

 You know what makes a super fan?
 It’s someone who is genuine in what they say and do.